RassAnDev/RassAnDev/README.md

 I'm a Java-developer
 --------------------

-I got an [education](https://drive.google.com/drive/folders/10fgCc2we1LGINfdm9LfAZB3GlwOvqUur) as a Java developer on the Hexlet educational platform.
+I got an education as a Java developer on the Hexlet educational platform.

 * ✉️  You can contact me at [rassandev@gmail.com](mailto:rassandev@gmail.com)
+* ⚙️ I love JVM languages (Kotlin, Scala, Java)
 * 🌱 I’m currently learning Kotlin
-* ⚡  Looking for a job as a Java-developer
+* ⚡ My dream is to become a top-notch software developer.

 ### Skills